Home >> Python >> Role of Python Libraries in Image Processing

 These libraries are used in the development of various applications, many of which we use today.
 Budding programmers can easily learn to use these libraries for their own apps and experiment with them.

-Integrating Image Processing with Other Tools
+Combining Image Processing with Other Tools

 import cv2